patricksurry/2ksa/2ksa.md

 ```

 <table><td>
-:information_source:  missing definitions for OFFSET (above), SYMPTR and OPRDSP were added;
+:information_source:  Missing definitions for OFFSET (above), SYMPTR and OPRDSP were added;
 the latter two overlap with PRNTOK and WRONG and seem to be written but not read?

 ```64tass